Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Materials and Methods

 In the second step (Step 2), a Biterm Topic Model~\citep{yan2013biterm} is employed to classify documents into latent topics and to estimate the distribution of words within each topic.
 This step not only offers a compact summary of large-scale documents but also transforms unstructured text into a topic–words distribution matrix that can be further exploited.
 Using these topic–word distributions as input for the subsequent latent space model is advantageous, as it embeds words into a representation that reflects their co-occurrence patterns, thereby facilitating the estimation of meaningful word–word interactions that would not be apparent from raw text alone.

 In the third step (Step 3), the latent item response model~\citep{Jeon:2021} is applied to infer the positions of words in a continuous latent space, which captures their semantic relationships.
 The estimated distances between words can be interpreted as measures of semantic similarity: for example, if two words are placed close to each other in the latent space, they are more likely to represent semantically related concepts.
 Leveraging these latent positions, words are clustered into semantically coherent groups, thereby enabling the construction of interpretable clusters of risk-related vocabulary.
+Importantly, the estimation of interword interactions accounts for both the frequency and contextual sparsity of co-occurrences.
+Thus, words are not measured as strongly associated merely because they occasionally appear together; rather, their latent positions are inferred based on consistent and dense interaction patterns with other words across the corpus.

 In the final step (Step 4), structured data on property damage amounts are incorporated into the analysis.
 Specifically, Lasso regression is used to estimate coefficients linking each word to the magnitude of property loss.
 Words with higher coefficients can thus be interpreted as risk factors associated with greater expected damages.
 Beyond word-level inference, this integration allows for cluster-level analysis: by examining the aggregated coefficients of words within each cluster, we can identify which semantic groupings correspond to high-risk factors in terms of potential financial losses.
 Taken together, this framework not only provides a systematic way to quantify fire risk from unstructured narratives but also bridges semantic information extracted from text with structured loss data to yield interpretable and practically meaningful risk indices.